Quick facts

 Dangers of deicing salt on water quality

-While deicers clearly improve safety and getting around in the winter, it’s important to maintain hard surfaces properly and use deicers only on critical areas.
+While deicers improve safety and getting around in the winter, it’s important to maintain hard surfaces properly and use deicers only in critical areas.

 - One teaspoon of salt will pollute 5 gallons of water.

-- Runoff from deicing chemicals results in pollution of groundwater, the source of most Minnesotans’ drinking water.
+- Runoff from deicing chemicals results in groundwater pollution, the source of most Minnesotans’ drinking water.

 - Chloride in high amounts affects the oxygen levels and natural mixing of lakes and waterways and is toxic to fish, aquatic bugs and amphibians.